Communication is what gets people and things to the right places at the right times.

 SMS can help you communicate with everyone quickly.
 Whether you want to confirm a delivery location or share a last-minute change in the schedule.

-You can even request delivery updates via text and ask to share an MMS picture message to confirm delivery.
+You can even request delivery updates via text and ask to share a picture message to confirm delivery.

 Texting also comes in handy when professional truck drivers face problems on the road.